maneloudjida/SYSC4806_Amazin_bookstore/README.md

 2.

 Manel Oudjida (100945382)
-- what have I done this week?
-Setting up the project on github.
+- Setting up the project on github.
 Responsible for the implementation of Entity classes (User, Role, Book) & repository classes(Bookrepository, userRepository).
 Project documentation and UML class diagram.
 - what will I do next week?

 Kyle Smith